Swap to Design & planning or Property management or go back to all job sectors

 You could become a roofing surveyor, estimating costs, dealing with contracts and working with architects.
 You could also be a site manager, move into equipment sales or work as a steeplejack.

-With a lot of experience, you could train apprentices, set up your own business or specialise in heritage conservation work.
+With a lot of experience, you could train apprentices or set up your own business.